photo by MIchaella Jelin

 Notes on my abstract art practice:

-Both overtly and through the canon of art history we are taught in school; I was told that abstraction wasn’t for me.
-That it was white men in the early to mid-century that owned this form of art making.
-I allowed this mistruth to guide my art making for all too long.
-But as I looked deeper into who we define the canon of art history, who writes that narrative in the first place, I began to uncover the reality that abstraction belongs to every human, in every culture, of any race, and of every gender.
-It has always been the building block of visual culture and design, created and cultivated primarily by the hands of women and people of color.
-We have referred to it as “artifact” and collectively decided that this word values less than “Art.”
-This erasure made easier because history never sought to learn the names of those that created the work.
+Both overtly and through the taught canon of art history, I was told that abstraction wasn’t for me; that it was white men in the early to mid-century that created and owned this form of art making.
+But as I continued to look and research deeper into who is written into and out of history–and who writes that narrative in the first place–the reality became clear that the largely white male cohort credited with abstraction’s inception were not the only ones practicing at the time; and furthermore, that abstraction has and always will belong to every human, in every culture, of every race, and of every gender.
+It has always been the building block of visual culture and design, much of which has been created and cultivated with pride by the hands of women and people of color.
+Institutions have referred to it as “artifact” or “craft” and collectively decided that these works value less than the movements of “High Art” that referenced it.
+This distinction leading inevitably to canonical erasure, made easier because history never sought to learn the names of those that created the work.

 CV